 - The characteristics of an assembler, a compiler and an interpreter

 - Disadvantages of using a compiler

 - Common tools and facilities available in an integrated development environment (IDE)

 - Error diagnostics

 - Runtime environments

-OCR Translators and facilities of languages
+OCR Translators and Facilities of Languages Workbook

 Digital resources purchased from Nichola Wilkin Ltd. are to be used in the original individual school which purchases the resources only.